Title illustration Title illustration

 Draw tool

-• Can be recognized by a mouse pointer in the shape of a pen.
+• Can be recognized by a pointer in the form of a pen.

-• Used automatically when the mouse pointer is not over text or a control point.
+• Used automatically when the pointer is not over text or a control point.

 Text tool

-• Can be recognized by a mouse pointer in the form of a vertical bar.
+• Can be recognized by a pointer in the form of a vertical bar.

-• Used automatically when the mouse pointer is over text.
+• Used automatically when the pointer is over text.

-• This can be used to set the cursor or select characters.
+• This allows you to set the cursor or select characters.

 Move tool

-• Can be recognized by a mouse pointer in the form of arrows in 4 directions.
+• Can be recognized by a pointer in the form of arrows in 4 directions.

-• Used when holding Shift or automatically when the mouse pointer is over a control point.
+• Used when holding Shift or automatically when the pointer is over a control point.

-• This allows objects and control points to be moved.
+• This allows you to move objects and control points.

 Select tool

-• Can be recognized by a mouse pointer in the shape of an arrow.
+• Can be recognized by a pointer in the form of an arrow.

 Delete tool

-• Can be recognized by a mouse pointer in the shape of an eraser.
+• Can be recognized by a pointer in the form of an eraser.

 View